sahilrajput03/cssDesignTrail/README.md

 Use `live-server folder_name` to serve a folder or simply run `live-server` from inside the folder.

-Want a color theme: https://coolors.co/generate ~ 🛌︎ sleeper.
+- Want a color theme: https://coolors.co/generate ~ 🛌︎ sleeper.

+### what is `:root` and why do we use it?

+`:root` css selector has the highest specificity, and we use it define global things, it could be vars or css properties.

+## Other things

 - Browser fallback(i.e, to make Internet explore work with css variables too. ) - Watch it out here [how to fix](https://www.youtube.com/watch?v=kCmL-O2T7DY&ab_channel=KevinPowell).
 Also, you may use SASS to fix browser fallback pretty nicely as kevin suggets